AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/rule-editor-core-components.md

 `Then, do the following:`

-Åtgärd 2 om mål B.
-OCH
-Åtgärd 3 om mål C.
+Åtgärd 2 på objekt B och åtgärd 3 på objekt C.

 `Else, do the following:`